 -

-Good afternoon @Sandy_123, thanks for the welcomeCommunity connected by disability.
+Good afternoon @Sandy_123, thanks for the welcome1

 -

-Hopefully you get some more rest tonight!!Hannah - She / Her
+Hopefully you get some more rest tonight!!1

 Hi @ShaunWright I have sleeping problems, but big time.
 I am not allowed to say on the forum what sleeping drugs I take but go to your doctor and insist on medication.
-For reasons I don't know doctors disapprove of sleeping tablets, but insist on getting some.
+For reasons I don't know doctors disapprove of sleeping tablets, but insist on getting some.1

 -